January 24, 2017

 This is a personal favourite of mine, and the first place I ever went skiing.
 Lakeridge is situated in the scenic sprawl of the Oak Ridge Moraine, and offers a wide variety of trails to choose from.
 The 407 extends right to Lakeridge Road, so it’s an ideal day trip from Toronto.
 If you want the full Lakeridge experience, head to the cafeteria and dig into a heaping serving of their famous poutine.

 Where: La Rivière, Manitoba

-Holiday Mountain makes the list for a bevy of reasons: it’s the only ski resort in Manitoba with on-site accommodations, they offer all-season ziplines and of course, they have amazing skiing and snowboarding.
+Holiday Mountain makes the list for a bevy of reasons: it’s a ski resort with on-site accommodations, they offer all-season ziplines and of course, they have amazing skiing and snowboarding.
 Here you’ll find 11 slopes that cater to skiers of all levels.
 This place has been open for over 50 years, and the owners know their stuff.

 Where: Westcastle Valley, Alberta

 With a vertical drop of 863m, Castle Mountain allows you to enjoy the Banff mountains – without the crowds.
 The old-school appeal of this gem makes it endearing, but of course, the 79+ trails help.
 Soak in the resort’s history at the T-Bar Pub & Grill, which serves a full spread of delicious pub fare.
 I recommend renting one of their ski-in, ski-out condos for the most optimal experience.